Eric Harris and Dylan Klebold: Bullying

-At the end of Harris' last journal entry, he wrote: "I hate you people for leaving me out of so many fun things.
+At the end of Harris's last journal entry, he wrote: "I hate you people for leaving me out of so many fun things.
 And no don't fucking say, 'Well that's your fault,' because it isn't, you people had my phone number, and I asked and all, but no. No no no don't let the weird-looking Eric KID come along, ooh fucking nooo."
+However, in another entry by Eric in his journal, he stated that even if he were complimented and respected more by his peers, the attack would've still, in all likelihood, occurred.

+Similarly, Klebold wrote in his journal both about perceived rejection, bullying others, his desire to belong, and his extreme contempt for others.
+In January 1997, he wrote, "I am GOD compared to some of those un-existable [sic] brainless zombies," referring to his perception of the morons of the world.
+In March 1997, he wrote, "I do shit to supposedly ‘cleanse’ myself in a spiritual, moral sort of way... trying not to ridicule/make fun of people ([name omitted] at school), yet it does nothing to help my life morally."

 Klebold said on the Basement Tapes, "You've been giving us shit for years.
 You're fucking gonna pay for all the shit!
 We don't give a shit.
 Because we're gonna die doing it."
+However, they also stated on the tapes that nobody is to blame and nobody could have prevented the attack.